oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 An application wishing to manage power and performance for devices first needs to use the Level0 Core API to enumerate through available accelerator devices in the system and select those of interest.

-For each selected device handle, applications use the function ::zetSysmanGet() to get an **SMI handle** to manage system resources of the device.
+For each selected device handle, applications use the function ::zetSysmanGet() to get an **Sysman handle** to manage system resources of the device.

 ![Object hierarchy](../images/tools_sysman_object_hierarchy.png?raw=true)

 There is a unique handle for each device.
 Multiple threads can use the handle.
 If concurrent accesses are made to the same device property through the handle, the last request wins.

-The code example below shows how to enumerate the GPU devices in the system and create SMI handles for them:
+The code example below shows how to enumerate the GPU devices in the system and create Sysman handles for them:

 ```c
 int gNumDevices = 0;    // Global